Whatever the season, there’s always the opportunity to do a little sustainable giving! The trick is to make that giving extra thoughtful…

 Shopping & home:

 - reusable cotton shopping bags (to replace single use plastic bags given at the counter).
 More and more supermarkets are now doing away with plastic bags.
 So buy your bestie a long lasting solution for their shopping needs alternative that will last for ages: USA, Canada, UK, Europe, Australia.

 - produce bags (to replace single use plastic bags for fresh produce).
 These come in different sizes depending on the fruit or veg your buying: USA, Canada, UK, Europe and Australia.

 - beeswax wraps (to wrap up food for the fridge or for on the go) – we love these and now all our lunchtime snacks are safely and sustainably packaged USA, Canada, UK/EU, Australia.

 Here are some product ideas if you don’t have a local, convenient spot to buy all this good stuff.

 An old time gifting favorite: sustainable beauty products make excellent sustainable gifts – one can always use a bit of pampering.

 Why not opt for thoughtfully chosen items for your loved one?

-Give them as gifts individually or create a kit as lavish as you like:
+Give them as individually gifts or create a zero waste gift set as lavish as you like:

 - Zero Waste Cosmetics: Anything from Dirty Hippie Cosmetics Range (amazing and also cruelty-free, vegan and palm oil free) – they have a handful of gift pack options at the moment.